judsonmitchell/ClinicCases/documentation/index.md

 When you click on a table row, a detail screen will come up which shows specific information about the user, including their total hours, the cases to which they are assigned, and their latest activity.

+The evaluations box allows you to save notes about this user in free-form text.
+These evaluations are only viewable by those who supervise the user in question.
+So, for example, if student John Doe is supervised by you and Prof. Smith, only you and Prof. Smith can see what is written in the evaluation box.

 ![View of Group Detail](img/group_detail.png)

 [Go to Top](#contents)